 Famous for its natural beauty and friendly people, Bali has become a dream destination for travelers seeking a culturally enriching holiday in an idyllic setting.
-But despite its portrayals in writing and film, Bali is more than just azure seas and white-sand beaches.
+But despite its portrayals in writing and film, Bali is even more than its azure seas and white-sand beaches.
 So, whether you’re seeking an epic surf trip, a wellness retreat, or simply an opportunity to explore the place’s history and beauty, Bali has experiences suited to every type of traveler.

 Read on to start planning your ideal getaway!